Gaga Bhatt: Coronation of Chhatrapati Shivaji Maharaj

-Scholars suggest that Pandit Gaga Bhatt was secured in charge of authoritatively declaring him a Kshatriya as Bhonsales being Marathas did not belong to Kshatriya nor any other upper caste but were mere tillers of soil as Shivaji's great-grandfather was remembered to have been.
+Scholars suggest that Pandit Gaga Bhatt was secured in charge of authoritatively declaring him a Kshatriya as Bhonsles being Marathas did not belong to Kshatriya nor any other upper caste but were mere tillers of soil as Shivaji's great-grandfather was remembered to have been.
 Bhatt was made compliant, and he accepted the Bhonsle pedigree as fabricated by the clever secretary Balaji Avji, and declared that Rajah was a Kshatriya, descended from the Maharanas of Udaipur.
 Bhatt was rewarded for the bogus genealogy with a huge fee.
-The Brahman acknowledgement of Kshatriyahood is therefore taken as political.
+The Brahmin acknowledgement of Kshatriyahood is therefore taken as political.
 The passage from the Dutch records suggest the plausibility of this argument.
 The report of Shivaji's coronation in the contemporary Dutch East India Company archives indicates that Shivaji's claim was contested twice at the ceremony itself.
 Firstly the Brahmins did not want to grant him the status of Kshatriya and then they refused him the recitation of the Vedas, indicating Shivaji was admitted to the fold of the higher varnas as far as the sign of the sacred thread was concerned, but restricted in their use of the concomitant ritual rights including the recitation of the Vedas.

 Historians such as Surendra Nath Sen and V. K. Rajwade reject the Sisodia origin by citing the temple inscription of Math, dated to 1397 and holds the view that the genealogy was forged by Shivaji's men.

 Gaga Bhatt officially presided over the ceremony, and had a gold vessel filled with the seven sacred waters of the rivers Yamuna, Sindhu, Ganga, Godavari, Krishna and Kaveri.
 He held the vessel over Shivaji's head and chanted the coronation mantras, as the water kept dripping from the several tiny holes in the vessel.
 After the ablution, Shivaji bowed before Jijamata and touched her feet.
 Nearly fifty thousand people gathered at Raigad for the ceremonies.
 Shivaji was bestowed with the sacred thread jaanva, with the Vedas and was bathed in an abhisheka.
 He had insisted on an Indrabhishek ritual, which had fallen into disuse since the 9th century.
 Shivaji then had the title of "shakakarta" conferred upon him.
 He was bestowed with the Zaanva (or Janeu, the sacred thread), with the Vedas and was bathed in an abhisheka.
 Shivaji was formally crowned Chhatrapati ("Chhatrapati= Chief, head or King of Kshatriyas", representing the protection he bestowed on his people) on 6 June 1674 at the Raigad fort.